I’ve been involved with live performance for about 35 years.

-The pieces I make and collaborate on have ranged from elaborate installations with complex sets, costumes, lighting, pyrotechnics and large casts, through to intimate solo, duet and small group performances in informal settings with little or no technical or production requirements.
+I’ve worked on a wide variety of events and performances ranging from elaborate installations with complex sets, costumes, lighting, pyrotechnics and large casts, through to intimate solo, duet and small group performances in informal settings with little or no technical or production requirements.

-I love to work with people from different backgrounds who bring different perspectives to live performance making.
-I have directed and collaborated on performances with people from different fields and with professional performers, students and people with little or no formal dance or performance training.
+I have often worked with people with very different working backgrounds who brought diverse perspectives and skills to live performance making: sound artists, scientists, architects, actors, pyrotechnicians and blacksmiths, for instance; and with professional performers, students and people with little or no formal dance or performance training.

-What I do is very much concerned with and responsive to the context in which it happens – with what’s already present, and with utilising the live-ness of live events as environments for exploration, learning, communication and transformation.
-I like making work outside of theatre contexts because it tends to attract people who would never set foot in the theatre, and because I like what’s presented by the location.
+What I do is very much concerned with and responsive to the context in which it happens – with what’s already present, and with utilising the live-ness of live events as environments for exploration, communication and transformation.

-I work with both set and improvised materials as a way of exploring the immediacy of live performance.
-My site-specific pieces have made use of the visceral and three-dimensional nature of the environments in which they happened and have often brought large numbers of people together – performers and audiences, in works which bring a heightened attention to being in a particular time and space.
+My site-specific work makes use of the visceral, the felt and three-dimensional nature of the environments in which they happen and have often brought large numbers of people together – performers and audiences, in works which bring a heightened attention to being in a particular time and space.

-What I do is informed and inspired by substantial working relationships with a number of dance artists including Steve Paxton, Lisa Nelson, Becky Edmunds, Scott Smith, Katye Coe, Siobhan Davies, Kirstie Simson, K.J.Holmes and many others.
+Everything I do is informed, inspired, and often inhabited by substantial working relationships with a number of dance artists including Steve Paxton, Lisa Nelson, Becky Edmunds, Scott Smith, Katye Coe, Siobhan Davies, Kirstie Simson, K.J.Holmes and many others.

-With my partner Rob Hopper, and a growing group of dance artists, I organise and produce Wainsgate Dances a programme of dance at Wainsgate Chapel in Yorkshire.
+With my partner Rob Hopper, and a growing group of dance artists, I organise and curate Wainsgate Dances – a programme of dance at Wainsgate Chapel in Yorkshire.
 It is an attempt to make a context for dance to happen in a non- institutionalised artist/participant/audience focussed space.
 It places experimental dance practice at the heart of a rural community.
 It is a hopeful endeavour and a labour of love.